 Stage 3 – Decision

-At this stage the buyer has already decided on the solution category, they will have created a list of specific offerings in their specific category and decide on the one that best meets their needs or they may go with the solution they find first.
+At this stage the buyer has already decided on the solution category.
+They’ve created a list of offerings in their specific category and decided which one best meets their needs.
+Or they may have chosen the solution they found first.

-The key to effective inbound selling is to understand the buyer’s interests, identify their priorities and offer guidance.
-Show a genuine interest in helping your prospect accomplish their goals and overcome their challenges.
-This approach will build trust and increase the likelihood that the buyer will want to move forward with the solutions that you suggest.
+The key is to identify the buyer’s interests and priorities and offer guidance.
+Show a genuine interest in helping your prospect to accomplish their goals and overcome their challenges.
+This approach will build trust and increase the likelihood that the buyer will want to move forward with the solutions that you are offering.

 Identifying “Good Fit” Customers

-The final thing to consider in your “good fit” matrix, is identifying people you actually want to work with.
-As there can be signs early on that they may not be a good fit as a client you want to work with.
-Identifying this early can avoid pain down the line.
+The final thing to consider in your ‘good fit matrix’ is identifying people you actually want to work with.
+So, when you first encounter a ‘prospect’, look out for signs indicating they are not a good fit or aren’t someone you want to work with.
+Identifying this early can avoid pain further down the line.

 Active Buyers vs Passive Buyers

-One important step here is to separate Active buyers, who are already engaged in a buyers journey and have an intent to buy from Passive buyers, who are people who are not yet ready to buy but may be in the future.
+It’s important to separate Active Buyers, who are on their buyer’s journey and intend to purchase, from Passive Buyers, who aren’t buyers yet but may be in the future.

 The experience we want to provide here is that feeling of giving a name to a problem they didn’t know they had.
 Share an insight or content with the Passive buyer to help them and this will leave them with a great impression.